andreasprlic/proteinfeatureview/README.md

-# proteinfeatureview
+# The Protein Feature View
 ==================

-The Protein Feature View - a SVG library for visualising protein annotations
+SVG library for visualising protein annotations

 ==================